Organic Chemistry of Natural Products Area of Study for M.S., M.P.S. or Ph.D. in ChemistryApply

 - FCH 630: Plant Biochemistry

-Prospective graduate students are strongly encouraged to contact any professor whose research is of interest!
+We strongly encourage prospective graduate students to contact the department or any professor whose research is of interest!

 Faculty and their Specialties